carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 Schema fields:

-- `image` (required; string) OCI Image that will be used to do an exact match.
-This can be an OCI Image with a Tag or a SHA
+- `image` (required; string) Registry,Repository and Tag or SHA that will be used to do an exact match.
+This can be an OCI Image with a Tag or a SHA. (ex: `my.repo.io/img@sha256:aaaaaa` or `my.repo.io/img:my-tag`)
-- `destination` (required; string) Registry and Repository the OCI Image will be copied to
+- `destination` (required; string) Registry and Repository the OCI Image will be copied to.
+This field can only contain Registry+Repository.

 Example of the override using a SHA